lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/DesignCenterIntelHub.jpg" width=300>

 To perform an Investigation, tap on one of the Designer Columns, then tap `Start Investigation`.
 Alternatively, you can tap `Auto-Investigate`, which will perform all of the investigation actions automatically for you while you do other things in the game.
 You also have the option to skip the wait time for Investigations at the cost of Pink Gems.
 Once you have earned enough Exclusive Intel, tap the reward you want to exchange your Intel for.
 You will then read a short snippet of story and select a dialog option.
-You will receive the same reward no matter which dialog option you select.
+You will receive reward that you selected no matter which dialog option you choose.

 <img src="https://lyn-f.github.io/DR-guide/IntelHubPage.jpg" width=300>
 <sup>Example of a Designer Column.
 Your Exclusive Intel points for the column's designer can be found around the middle of the page</sup>